warmcat/gitohashi/README.md

  - Only needs configuration per-vhost in JSON, the repo configuration and access control is taken from gitolite config.

- - CSS and HTML templates are provided along with a C markdown renderer to present the content in a modern and responsive way.
+ - CSS and HTML templates are provided along with server-side markdown rendering and syntax highlighting to present the content in a modern and responsive way.
 SVG icons provided.
 Customizing the css and HTML template encouraged.

  - Transparent caching at rendered-HTML block level, keyed using global repository ref state and the client locale... cache invalidated when any